 The staff at the BEST WESTERN Hotel Mediterraneo will give you all the information about how to organize your holiday in Catania.

-Excursions in Catania, proposals of BEST WESTERN Hotel Mediterraneo
+Excursions in Catania, what BEST WESTERN Hotel Mediterraneo proposes

 Gardens & Taormina